chowed/restaurants-open/README.md

 ## Improvements

 Improvements could be made to the checking the opening hours for a test case where there's a multi-day, and its end time is beyond Midnight e.g. `Tue-Wed 11 pm - 2 am`.
 Only 1 call to `checkDay` is required to determine if the user's day is correct (or potentially correct if time past midnight).
-Therefore the 2nd call to `checkDates` is redundant if this function is more accurate, and potentially more optimal.
+The function `checkDates` would need to be enhanced so that we can avoid a 2nd call to `checkDay`.
+This may result in a few extra checks so hard to say if this is more optimal.

 Having a test case that checks the throw message - was having trouble with chai checking the throw error.